* Password is currently available to patrons on the KM6LYW Patreon Page

 A USB cable for radios which support cat/rig control and audio over USB

-An optional Adafruit 1.3" TFT display
+An optional LCD display

 Pre configured software on DigiPi Rapberry Pi SD card image: